szweibel/workshops/newest_python.md

 ```
 <PythonREPL/>

 Because dictionaries are mutable, you can easily add new key-value pairs or modify existing ones just by assigning a value to a key.
+If the key already exists, its value is updated.
+If the key doesn't exist, it's created.

 ```pycon
 # Add a new key-value pair for the student's country